Barnsley Early Start and Family Services

 More and more parents are looking for good quality childcare.
 They need care that meets the needs of their busy lifestyles and differing work patterns.

 If you're interested in helping families in Barnsley, find out whether this rewarding career is for you.
+Contact the team by emailing newchildminderenquiries@barnsley.gov.uk or calling 0800 034 5340.

 Is childminding for you?

-To help you decide whether this rewarding career is right for you, our Childcare Quality Improvement team offers one-to-one support and advice.
+To help you decide whether this rewarding career is right for you, our childcare quality improvement team offers one-to-one support and advice.

 The team has many years of experience in childcare.
 They can give guidance and answer any questions you might have to help you better understand this role.